echo-bravo-yahoo/wastewater/DEV-README.md

 - Data handling
   - Show missing data as ' ' instead of '_'
 - Support requesting date ranges
+- OmitInactive does not appear to be working; see this query `wastewater history --county King --omitInactive`

 ### Medium
 - Support alternative bucketing/aggregating schemes